facebookexperimental/libunifex/doc/type_erasure.md

-The type-erasing wrappers are all based around type-erasing objects whose interfaces are defined in terms of a collection of CPOs, where each CPO is able to be customised by defining overloads of `tag_invoke` taking that the CPO as the first argument.
+The type-erasing wrappers are all based around type-erasing objects whose interfaces are defined in terms of a collection of CPOs, where each CPO is able to be customised by defining overloads of `tag_invoke` taking the CPO as the first argument.

 A type-erasing wrapper has access to the concrete object (either a non-owning reference or owning the object) and then customises the CPOs on the wrapper by defining `tag_invoke()` overloads that take the wrapper type